tudurom/dotfiles/README.md

 Wallpapers README
 -----------------

 There is a script called `setwall` which sets the wallpaper to `Pictures/wallpaper.png`.
-If it is 1st of April, then the scripts set the wallpaper to `Pictures/april_wall.png`.
+If it is 1st of April, then the script sets the wallpaper to `Pictures/april_wall.png`.
 Also, there is a 1% chance to set your wallpaper to `Pictures/surprise_wall.png`.

 You can override this behaviour by setting the `DONGERS` environment variable to `1` to set the wallpaper to `Pictures/april_wall.png` or by setting the `FINGER` env to `1` for the wallpaper with Linus Torvalds.